amanali0514/Girls-Night/USER_JOURNEY_FIXES.md

    - Enter number of players
    - Enter each player's name
 3. Category Selection
-   - Confessions / Dare / Toxic / Would You Rather / Build Your Own
+   - Confessions / Dare / Toxic / Who's More Likely To / Build Your Own
 4a.
 Preset Category → Game Screen
 4b.
 Build Your Own → Custom Input (with player names) → Game Screen
 5. End Screen